Support Us Button Widget

-PNC Arena gears up for a major transformation
+PNC Arena is approved for a major transformation

 The interior and exterior of Raleigh’s largest indoor venue will soon be renovated.
-Plus, a new development could be built on its property.
+Plus, a new mixed-use district will be built around the arena.

 RAL-PNCArena-OCT2022